marcoslebron/nuxt-blog/contents/en/blog/vue-async-components.md

 ```

 But keep in mind that to use this import method you must be using webpack and ES6 only this way we can make use of it.

+Other pattern when implementing vue components is the dynamic pattern you can read the article here <nuxt-link to="/blog/vue-dynamic-components">You can read it here</nuxt-link>

 Thank you for reading!
 If you have any questions about the subject, leave your comment with pleasure, I will answer you.